D-Day’s 24 hours changed 20th century, and Europe, forever

 To ease pressure on his homeland, Soviet leader Joseph Stalin had increasingly leaned on the United States and Britain to open a second front on Germany.
 In November 1943, he was promised as much for the upcoming spring.
 Soon, Shay found himself training for the biggest amphibious operation in history.

 The Germans knew an invasion was coming but had no idea when or where, and the most likely options were 400 kilometers (250 miles) apart.
 Hitler prepared an Atlantic Wall of defenses.

-By early June, it was time for Gen. Dwight D. Eisenhower to distribute the orders that he had honed for months.
+England and Normandy’s notoriously fickle weather thwarted possible attacks as April passed into May and June.
+Then, finally, it was time for Gen. Dwight D. Eisenhower to distribute the orders that he had honed for months.

 “The eyes of the world are upon you,” he told his men.
 “You will bring about the destruction of the German war machine, the elimination of Nazi tyranny.”
 The death toll was sure to be enormous.

 On the two American beachheads, the United States suffered 2,501 killed in action on June 6, 1944.
 In all, an estimated 4,414 men died on that single day, according to the latest figures.